david-sk/stocos/README.md

 # STOChastic Optimization Solver (stocos)

 Stocos solves optimization problems with a large search space.
-He is able to provide solutions with a good approximation.
-Optimization plan is described using the JSON format with in particular the following elements: the algorithms used, the problem to be solved and how to record the results of the optimization.
-Of course the solver can be used as liberay.
+It is able to provide solutions with a good approximation.
+The optimization plan is described using the JSON format with in particular the following elements: the algorithms used, the problem to be solved and how to record the results of the optimization.
+Of course the solver can be used as library.

-Le solver uses the following technologies:
+The solver uses the following technologies:
 - C++20 with boost, jsoncpp, mongoclient, json-rpc-cpp
 - Json like
 - Keep data in mongodb